Probate Q&A Series

 1. File Oath and Post Bond Within 30 Days

-After the clerk issues letters of administration, the administrator must take the official oath and have the required surety bond approved and recorded within 30 days.
+Before the clerk issues letters of administration, the administrator must take the official oath and, if required, have the required surety bond approved.
 Under N.C.
-Gen. Stat. § 28A-13-5, failure to file the oath and bond in that period renders the letters void and ends the authority to act on behalf of the estate.
+Gen. Stat. § 28A-8-1, letters are issued only after qualification, including oath and any required bond.
 For more details, see N.C.
-Gen. Stat. § 28A-13-5: ncleg.gov/GS_28A-13-5.
+Gen. Stat. § 28A-8-1: ncleg.gov/GS_28A-13-5.

 2. Inventory and Appraisal Within 90 Days